Panbear1983/Panbear1983/README.md

 From machine learning in Python and SQL,
 Pursuing data to cyber of the tech rabbit hole.

-Three years deep, fueled by the learning grind,
+Four years deep, fueled by the learning grind,
 With hands-on lab projects, I started to find,
 Following the NIST framework, solving cyber crime
 It was more than just learning, but the mission over time.